 was also destroyed when the Americans landed there."

-Abandoned as a base since the war, the land is owned by Catholic mission.
+Today, the land is owned by Catholic mission.
 In a small swamp are small pieces from

 several Pete seaplanes, including firewalls, and pieces of wreckage